Adriano-7/Packman/docs/README.md

 There's no need for conditional statements in relation to application state, used polymorphism instead.
 Passing input to the controllers is now done by states using the factory method.

+>- **Problem in context**-
+>- ** The Pattern** - State pattern was used to modify the behaviour of monsters according to their state.
+The monsters can have the following states : Eaten state,
+>- ChaseState,MonsterState,ScaredState,ScatterState.
+This states can interfere with the algorithms to move these defined in the movement strategy.
+All of this states are valid
+>- for all kind of monsters (playable and non-playable monsters).

 MORE PATTERNS:
 MONSTER STATE PATTERN
 OBSERVER?